RIDWANE-EL-FILALI/get_next_line/README.md

    This project is about programming a function that returns a line read from a file descriptor.
 </p>

-# 🐱‍👤INFO ABOUT THE PROJECT
+# 👤INFO ABOUT THE PROJECT
 ```
 You will understand how files are opened, read and closed in an OS and how they are interpreted by a programming
 language for further analysis.